Serian Division

 The town is known for its durians, which are popularly believed to be the best in Sarawak.
-This has prompted the Serian District Council to erect a giant monument to this "king of fruits" right in the middle of the market square.
-However, other monuments such as the tiger and the buffalo statues seem out of place as there are no tigers or buffalos in this district.
-The town is well connected to its rich hinterland both by road and by water and thus one can find all sorts of jungle produce available in the jungle produce market but lately, most of these produce were brought in from Kalimantan, Indonesia as the price are cheaper.
+This has prompted the Serian District Council to erect a giant monument to this "king of fruits" in the middle of the market square.
+The town is well connected to its rich hinterland both by road and by water and thus there is all sorts of jungle produce available in the jungle produce market but lately, most produce was brought in from Kalimantan, Indonesia as the price are cheaper.

-The district population (year 2010 census) was 90,763.
+The district population was 90,763 in 2010.
 About 65% of the population are Bidayuh.
 The other main ethnic groups are Iban, Chinese, and Malay.

 Geography

 Limestone formations and paddy fields can be seen along the way to Tebedu.
 Other attraction points of Serian are Gua Tiab Bilanting which is situated at Kampung Pichin and also Bukit Parang which is located at the Sarawak-Kalimantan border.

 There are many waterfalls found in Serian District Sarawak.
-Ranchan Waterfall is the most famous one, located at about 5 km from Serian town and is accessible easily by road.
-Simuja Waterfall is another waterfall can be found in Serian but it was damaged badly by logging activities.
-It is located about 7 km away from town.
+Ranchan Waterfall is located at about 5 km from Serian town and is easily accessible by road.
+Simuja Waterfall is another waterfall in Serian but was damaged badly by logging activities.
+It is about 7 km away from town.
 There is no proper road to the waterfall and visitors have to hike 1-2 km from Serian-Sri Aman trunk road to get there.

 Tebedu (which renamed Bandar Mutiara recently), located about 50 km away from Serian town on the Indonesia-Malaysia border, is one of only three official land border crossings between Indonesia and Malaysia.